Todd Helton: 1997–1999: Early career

-During the 1997 season, Helton hit .280/.337/.484 (batting average, on-base percentage, slugging percentage), with five home runs, in 35 games played.
-When Rockies first baseman Andrés Galarraga went to the Atlanta Braves in 1998, Helton became the full-time starter at first base for Colorado during the 1998 season.
-The Rockies named Helton their club representative in 1998, the first time the team ever gave a rookie that role.
-He hit .315/.380/.530, with 25 home runs and 97 RBI, in 152 games played.
-Helton led all major-league rookies in average (.315), home runs (25), RBI (97), multi-hit games (49), total bases (281), slugging percentage (.530) and extra base hits (63).
-He also led all National League rookies in runs (78), hits (167) and on-base percentage (.380).
-At the time, only Mike Piazza (35), David Justice (28) and Darryl Strawberry (26) had hit more home runs as an NL rookie since 1972, and only Piazza had more RBI (112).
-Helton finished second to Kerry Wood of the Chicago Cubs in the voting for National League Rookie of the Year.
+During the 1997 season, Helton hit for a .280/.337/.484 slash line, with five home runs, in 35 games.
+After the season, the Rockies were left facing a major dilemma.
+Incumbent first baseman Andrés Galarraga was still highly productive and tremendously popular among the fan base, while Helton had shown that he was clearly ready to replace him as the team's first baseman.
+The Rockies controversially opted to let the 36 year old Galarraga go; he signed a three year deal with the Atlanta Braves and had a monster year, although he missed the entire season thereafter after being diagnosed with non-Hodgkin's lymphoma, before returning in year three to post another highly successful season.
+Meanwhile, Helton replaced him as the full-time starter at first base, thus beginning his 15 year tenure as the team's regular first baseman, starting with that 1998 season.
+The Rockies named Helton their club representative in 1998, the first time the team had ever given that role to a rookie.
+(Helton's 1997 playing time was sufficiently limited so that he retained rookie status in 1998.)
+Helton slashed .315/.380/.530, with 25 home runs and 97 RBI, in 152 games.
+He led all rookies in average (.315), home runs (25), RBI (97), multi-hit games (49), total bases (281), slugging percentage (SLG) (.530) and extra base hits (63).
+He also led all National League (NL) rookies in runs (78), hits (167) and on-base percentage (.380).
+At the time, only Mike Piazza (35), David Justice (28), and Darryl Strawberry (26) had hit more home runs as an NL rookie since 1972, and only Piazza had more RBI (112).
+Helton finished second to Kerry Wood of the Chicago Cubs in the voting for NL Rookie of the Year.
 The Tennessee Sports Hall of Fame named Helton its 1998 Professional Athlete of the Year.

-In 1999, Helton had a .320 batting average, .395 on-base percentage and .587 slugging percentage.
-He also hit 35 home runs and 113 RBI, while drawing 68 walks.
-On June 19, 1999, in a 10–2 Rockies home win over the Florida Marlins, Helton hit for the cycle.
-He fell short of hitting a second cycle on four occasions during the 1999 season, which would have made him only the second player since 1900 (Babe Herman was the first to do so in 1931) to hit two cycles in one season.
+In 1999, Helton put up a slash line of .320/.395/.587.
+He slugged 35 home runs and drove in 113 RBI, while also drawing 68 walks.
+On June 19, in a 10–2 home win over the Florida Marlins, Helton hit for the cycle.
+He fell one hit shy of hitting for a second cycle on four occasions during the 1999 season.
+Had he managed to repeat the performance that season, he would have become only the second player since 1900 to pull it off, the other being Babe Herman in 1931.